 Holidays provide a natural learning opportunity that appeal to children of all ages.
 Kids love to celebrate holidays and that makes them a perfect learning opportunity.
 The White House Holidays Unit Studies provides everything you need for an engaging unit study for these holidays:

-The White House Holidays Unit Studies teach the history behind American holidays.
+The White House Holidays Unit Studies teach students the history behind American holidays.
 What was happening in the White House?
 How did our presidents celebrate?
-One unit study covers kindergarten – high school, but each lesson is broken down into recommended ages.
+One unit study covers kindergarten – high school, but each lesson is broken down into recommended age sections.
 My kids are in 5th and 8th grade and I used both sections, depending on the lesson.
 I previewed the reading and activities in advance (seriously only took a few minutes) and decided what was the best fit for my kids for each topic.
 This lets the curriculum grow with children, but also provides flexibility for families teaching more than one grade level.

 These lessons are extremely well written and full of facts.
 Politics are obviously discussed because the lessons include information about how presidents are involved with the holidays, but I found it to be nonpartisan and solely fact based.
 There were no opinions – which is important to me when discussing politics with my kids.

 The facts were backed up with plenty of primary sources.
 I love using primary sources, but it can be time intensive to dig them up.
 Research takes time.
 The primary sources included photographs, transcripts of speeches, videos of news reports, audio clips of speeches, and even images of handwritten letters.
 Every single lesson included primary sources to back up the claims.
 This was my favorite part of the lessons.

 Each unit also included at least one hands-on project.
 The projects were simple, but relevant to the lesson.
-They used common supplies that most families already have around the house, like crayons, paper, and glue.
+They used common supplies that most families already have around the house – such as crayons, paper, and glue.
 These are completely optional and geared mostly for the elementary grades, but I tried to always include at least one per unit.

-How My Family Used the White House Holidays Unit Studies
+How My Family Used the White House Holiday Unit Studies

 All I really knew about Labor Day was that most people had the day off of work.
 I had never really stopped to even realize that I didn’t know much about Labor Day.